dydFreeman/node_thermostat/README.md

 # node_thermostat
-A thermostat based on NodeJs and MongoDb.
+A thermostat based on NodeJs and Firebase.